 Google doesn’t have this feature.
-In fact, Bing is the only platform besides LinkedIn that allows you to target an audience by LinkedIn characteristics.
+In fact, Microsoft Ads is the only platform besides LinkedIn that allows you to target an audience by LinkedIn characteristics.

 The bottom line

-Any B2B marketer would benefit from Bing’s LinkedIn targeting feature, and most would find Bing’s demographic of users to be a valuable audience.
+Any B2B marketer would benefit from Microsoft Ads' LinkedIn targeting feature, and most would find Bing’s demographic of users to be a valuable audience.
 Companies that use account-based marketing, though, would be particularly well-suited to take advantage here.

 Account-based marketing is when sales and marketing team up to create a personalized buying experience.
 It often entails nurturing a relationship with decision makers through social media channels.

-With Bing ads, you could hyper-target specific industries and people with titles like “Chief Procurement Officer” or “Director of Technology” and display ads on Bing search results that would be very relevant to those LinkedIn users.
+With Microsoft Ads, you could hyper-target specific industries and people with titles like “Chief Procurement Officer” or “Director of Technology” and display ads on Bing search results that would be very relevant to those LinkedIn users.

-The power of “and” in the question of Google ads vs. Bing ads
+The power of “and” in the question of Google Ads vs. Microsoft Ads

-We’ve talked a lot about when you would use Google ads vs. when you would use Bing ads.
+We’ve talked a lot about when you would use Google Ads vs. when you would use Microsoft Ads.
 The best results come when you use both.

-Because when you place branded search ads on Bing, you’re not just capturing a piece of their search audience (which they claim is 638 million PC users).
+Because when you place branded search ads on Microsoft Ads, you’re not just capturing a piece of their search audience (which they claim is 638 million PC users).
 You’re also increasing the number of people who search for your brand on Google.

-Running cross-network ads on Bing actually boosts searches for the same branded terms on Google by 26%.
+Running cross-network ads on Microsoft Ads actually boosts searches for the same branded terms on Google by 26%.

 Increasing searches on a platform that delivers strong conversions--that's a prime plan for PPC success.